alexpeta/DotaUpcomingEventsTicker/README.md

 The program is written in C# with the UI being made in WPF.

-For the UI part, i am using components from [Material Skin](https://github.com/IgnaceMaes/MaterialSkin) - that is a WPF component library for implementing Google "material design".
+For the UI part, i am using components from [MaterialDesignInXamlToolkit](https://github.com/ButchersBoy/MaterialDesignInXamlToolkit) and [Material Skin](https://github.com/IgnaceMaes/MaterialSkin) - that is a WPF component library for implementing Google "material design".

 ## Screenshots